-There are many different reasons why women with disabilities may find health services inaccessible, and as a result experience poorer health outcomes, than other members of the community.
+There are many different reasons why women with disabilities may find health services inaccessible.
+These barriers can mean that women with disabilities experience poorer health outcomes, than other members of the community.
 These barriers include:

-- Health information not being provided in a way that is accessible. - Services being located in buildings without accessible features such as ramps and accessible toilet facilities. - Health care providers lacking knowledge about disability, and the skills and resources they need to make care accessible and inclusive. - Misconceptions and stereotypes about women with disabilities and sex, which mean that women with disabilities may not easily access sexual and reproductive health services and information. - Women with disabilities experiencing additional challenges to their social and emotional wellbeing, which can be made worse by lack of access to mental health support. - Information about, and physical access to screening programs such as breast screening not being provided in ways that are inclusive of women with disabilities. - Women with disabilities experience more barriers to employment and stable housing than other Australians, making some health services unaffordable.
+- Health information not being provided in a way that is accessible. - Services being located in buildings without appropriate physical access features. - Health care providers lacking knowledge, skills, and resources about disability to make care accessible and inclusive. - Health care providers lacking knowledge about women with disabilities and sex.
+This lack of knowledge can make it hard for women with disabilities to access sexual and reproductive health services. - Women with disabilities experiencing additional challenges to their social and emotional wellbeing, which can be made worse by lack of access to mental health support. - Information about, and physical access to screening programs such as breast screening not being provided in ways that are inclusive of women with disabilities. - Some health services being unaffordable because women with disabilities experience more barriers to employment and stable housing than other Australians.